|Distance from Nairobi||About 50km|

 Take Langata Road till Bomas of Kenya, turn right on to Magadi Road, and drive past Ongata Rongai, Kiserian and Corner Baridi till Kisamis.
 Branch off to the right on to the Ngong circular road and drive past the a bridge till you get to J.M Kariuki’s memorial marker at the site where his body was found back in 1975, following his assassination during Jomo Kenyatta’s regime.
 Turn left and drive towards Ole Sayeti until you find a Manyatta where you’ll park your vehicle.
 Local homestead owners charge a small fee to look after your car.

 You need a local guide to hike on this hill since it’s on Maasai community land.
 The following guides know the local trails, and will also explain the local flora and history.
+They will need a day’s notice when you schedule a visit.

 Emmanuel Kaimarish – Tel: +254 704 866745, email: email@example.com